jckuri/Object_Detection_in_Urban_Environment/README.md

 Then the learning rate decreases in a cosinusoidal way from 0 radians (maximum value 0.04) to PI radians (minimum value 0).

-And you can see how the data augmentation strategies improved the object detection in the video demos:
+You can see how the data augmentation strategies improved the object detection in the video demos:
 [#video-demos-with-baseline-detections-and-enhanced-detections](#video-demos-with-baseline-detections-and-enhanced-detections)